William A. Berry (judge)

-William A. Berry (born William Ayler Berry; December 28, 1915 – June 16, 2004) was a Justice of the Oklahoma Supreme Court from 1958 to 1978.
+William A. Berry (born William Aylor Berry; December 28, 1915 – June 16, 2004) was a Justice of the Oklahoma Supreme Court from 1958 to 1978.
 During World War II, Berry survived 33 months as a prisoner of war in Japan.
 While serving on the supreme court, he revealed corruption that became a major political scandal.

 Biography

-Berry was born in Ripley, Oklahoma, to Thomas Nelson Berry and Harrriet Virginia (nee Patton) Berry, as a young man, he graduated from the Missouri Military Academy in 1930, and earned degrees from Oklahoma State University and the University of Oklahoma School of Law.
+Berry was born in Ripley, Oklahoma, to Thomas Nelson Berry and Harriet Virginia (née Patton) Berry, as a young man, he graduated from the Missouri Military Academy in 1930, and earned degrees from Oklahoma State University and the University of Oklahoma School of Law.
 He was County Attorney for Payne County, but after the U. S. became involved in WWII, he joined the U. S. Naval Intelligence Service with the rank of Ensign.
 Stationed in Manila, he was captured by the Japanese in 1942 and incarcerated as a prisoner of war.
 He escaped from confinement once, but was recaptured, tried and given a sentence of death.
 However, the sentence was never carried out.
 He was liberated from Bilibid Prison by American forces during the liberation of the Philippines in 1945.